The Palm Beach County Luxury Seller’s Almanac (2026 Updated)

 Mechanical service records

 HVAC, elevator, generator, marine equipment.
 A buyer's engineer expects documentation.
-Having it eliminates a negotiation angle before it materializes.
+Having it ready eliminates a negotiation angle before it appears.

 05